sizeofint/AndengineMarioEx/README.md

 ================

 This is a game example similar to Super Mario Bros using Andengine.
-This is only demonstration of game development (Key features for creating 2d side-scroller platformer type game) using Andengine and I'm not going to create full game.
+This is only demonstration of a game development (Key features to create 2d side-scroller platformer type game) using Andengine and I'm not going to create full game.
 Code structure of this example is taken from this tutorial: http://www.matim-dev.com/full-game-tutorial---part-1.html .

 Implemented features